Kidney Stone Treatment in Tucson, AZ

 The diagnosis of a kidney stone can be made by symptoms alone.
-The ER team or urologist will likely confirm the presence of stone by checking your blood for kidney function (creatinine), check the urine for blood, and order at CT scan or X-ray to see how big and where the stone is.
-Once the diagnosis is made a decision of weather to treat the stone or let it pass will be made based on the stone’s size, location and your level of pain.
+The ER team or urologist will likely confirm the presence of stone by checking your blood for kidney function (creatinine), check the urine for blood, and order a CT scan or X-ray to see how big and where the stone is.
+Once the diagnosis is decided whether to treat the stone or let it pass will be made based on the stone’s size, location, and level of pain.

 Types of Kidney Stones